-For the second year group coordinators, the focus of the session was on tips to organize events and resolve conflicts.
-Emphasis was on their importance as liaisons within groups, and their contact program coordinators formally or informally if they had any questions or concerns at any point and time.
-Second year coordinators were also provided with an icebreaker activity to utilize in order to , and what their interests were, in order to ultimately better serve their group.
+The objective of the session was for the second year group coordinator to optimize their organization and conflict resolution skills.
+Emphasis was placed on their importance as liaisons within groups, and their role in contacting program coordinators if they had any questions or concerns at any point in time.

 Issue Identification and Resolution

-The 2014-2015 survey revealed that there may had been long standing issues within groups (i.e. low student and mentor satisfaction rate, poor communication, poor student attendance, and poor mentor availability) that had remained unaddressed for an undetermined period of time.
-A clear goal was to establish more effective methods of identifying and addressing issues.
+The 2014-2015 survey revealed that there might have been long standing issues within groups (i.e. low satisfaction rates, poor communication, poor student attendance, and poor mentor availability) that had remained unaddressed for an undetermined period of time.

-To this effect, the VMP coordinators emphasized the importance of prompt and open communication with the VMP student team during the second year coordinator training session.
-Regular email communications to all parties, as mentioned above, also served as reminders that the VMP team was always available to support and help concerned individuals in delicate group situations.
+To address this specific problem, the VMP coordinators emphasized the importance of prompt and open communication with the VMP student team during the second year coordinator training session.
+Regular (approximately monthly) email communications to all parties, as mentioned above, also served as reminders that the VMP team was always available to support and help concerned individuals in delicate group situations.

 A mid-year survey was also distributed electronically in December 2015 in order to get timely feedback.
 It was the first time a mid-year survey was implemented.
 Its main focus being to ensure that groups experienced no major issues with communication or functioning, and that no problems remained unresolved.